Kentucky judge rules against unvaccinated student in lawsuit

 A health department statement said it must protect the whole community, particularly those most susceptible.

 Kunkel’s lawyer contended he faced discrimination because of his religious beliefs.
-His voicemail was full Tuesday, and he couldn’t be reached.
+Attorney Chris Wiest said Tuesday that Kunkel is disappointed in the ruling and will review his options.

 Information from: Courier Journal, http://www.courier-journal.com